pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "A great engineer is someone who knows a little about a lot and a lot about a little."
 --Google Developer's Ph.D.
 Advisor

+"A fatherless girl thinks all things possible and nothing is safe."
+--Mary Gordon by way of Anderson Cooper

 "Think of an experience from your childhood.
 Something you remember clearly, something you can  see, feel, maybe even smell, as if you were really there.
 After all, you really were there at the time,  weren't you?
 How else would you remember it?
 But here is the bombshell: you weren't there.
 Not a single atom that is in your body today was there when that event took place ...
 Matter flows from place to place and momentarily comes together to be you.
 Whatever you are, therefore, you are not the stuff of which you are made.
 If that doesn't make the hair stand up on the back of your neck, read it again until it does, because it is important.
 --Steve Grand